DEFRA/fws-api/docs/local-development/dev-container/workspace-folder-configuration.md

 # Workspace Configuration

-*Workpace configuration is not applicable when using Windows with WSL 2 currently*.
+*Workpace configuration is not applicable when using non-systemd enabled Windows with WSL 2 currently*.

 As described in [local repository creation](./local-repository-creation.md), support is provided for: